$SU(5)$ grand unification and $W$-boson mass: Phenomenological implications

-{\bf{Phenomenological implications}} The triplet $T$, as given in \eqref{eq:deltadec}, contains a real CP-even field $H^0$ and the charged field $H^+$.
-They can be produced through the $W$ and $Z$ fusion, both singly (suppressed by the small $v_T$) and pairwise. $H^+$ can obviously also be produced pairwise through the photon and the $Z$-boson exchange.
-Since this is equally applicable to the heavy triplet situation as well as the Higgsed version, one can profit from the detailed studies of the latter case \cite{Gunion:1989ci,Blank:1997qa,Chen:2006pb,FileviezPerez:2008bj}.
+The triplet $T$, as given in \eqref{eq:deltadec}, contains a real CP-even field $H^0$ and the charged field $H^+$.
+They can be produced through the $W$ and $Z$ fusion, both singly (suppressed by the small $v_T$) and pairwise, and $H^+$ also through the photon and the $Z$-boson exchange (for detailed studies see \cite{Gunion:1989ci,Blank:1997qa,Chen:2006pb,FileviezPerez:2008bj,Chiang:2020rcv}).
+For explicit searches in the gauge channels at LHC see, e.g.,~\cite{CMS:2019uys,CMS:2021wlt}.
+Here we study their decays to SM particles in the physical limit $m_{H}\gg M_W$ and $\theta \ll 1$.

-Since the production rates are dominated by gauge couplings and do not involve the $\theta$ parameter, we do not describe them here.
-Rather, we turn our attention to their decays to SM particles, which in our case, arise through $v_T$, or equivalently through the mixing $\theta$.
-The knowledge of $\theta$ determines and correlates all the relevant decay rates as a function of a single parameter $m_H$.
-We exemplify this on some selected processes, working in the physical limit $m_{H}\gg M_W$.

 \paragraph*{Neutral Component} Once produced, it decays into pairs of $W$, $Z$ and Higgs bosons, with the rates computed from \eqref{eq:couplings}